 The cache that most of us are aware of is the browser cache on our own computer or laptop.

-The browser cache is a temporary store of the files that were downloaded by the browser to display the website pages we have visited.
+The browser cache is a temporary store of the pages that were downloaded by the browser to display websites we have visited.
 When you revisit the same page of a website, the browser sends a request to the web server.
-This request includes details of the relevant files it already has in its cache.
-The server uses this request to determine what files, if any, need to be downloaded to the browser for it to display the web page.
+This request includes details of the relevant page it already has in its cache.
+The server uses this request to determine what if a new or changed page needs to be downloaded to the browser for it to display the requested website page.

 The next level of caching is handled by the server infrastructure where the website is hosted.
 (There can be additional intermediate caching, for example, implemented on servers within an Internet Service Provider.)

-The web server receives the request from the browser and determines what files the browser needs.
-WordPress files are always PHP files which the web server has to send to the PHP interpreter.
-The PHP interpreter identifies and runs any PHP scripts and return HTML files for the requested web pages.
+The web server receives the request from the browser and determines what pages need to be downloaded.
+WordPress pages are always PHP files and the web server sends these to the PHP interpreter which will run any PHP scripts and return the requested web page.
 When you consider that PHP will often be running the same scripts to produce the same web pages, this is clearly not efficient.

-To address this inefficiency, between the web server and the PHP interpreter is the HTTP cache.
+So, between the web server and PHP is the HTTP cache.
 The HTTP cache is either a WordPress page caching plugin or a server component.
-The server component will be either a HTTP cache module of the web server itself, or an additional dedicated HTTP cache server like Varnish.
+The server cache can be either a HTTP cache module of the web server itself or an additional dedicated HTTP cache server like Varnish.

-Generally speaking, the caching facility will check its cache to see if it has already responded to this request and if so, return the appropriate page.
-If the response has not been cached, the request is made to PHP in the normal way and the response now cached as well as being returned to the web server.
+Generally speaking, the caching facility will check its cache to see if it has already responded to the request and if so return the appropriate page.
+If the request response has not been cached, the request is made to PHP and the response cached as well as returned to the web server.
 The difference between using a plugin and a dedicated cache server, is that the plugin uses PHP to check the cache whereas the dedicated cache server can return cached request responses without using PHP at all.

-Like many PHP web servers, WordPress stores its data in a database and used PHP scripts to run database queries to retrieve the data to process the request.
-To reduce the overhead of repeating database queries, WordPress stores query results in its inbuilt Object Cache.
-The WordPress Object Cache is created by a core WordPress PHP script so that while the PHP interpreter is processing the request, the Object Cache is in memory on the server.
-This means that if WordPress identifies the same query, it can get the result directly from the Object Cache without reference to the database.
+WordPress stores its data in a database and its PHP scripts make database queries to retrieve the data to process the request.
+To reduce the overhead of repeating database queries, WordPress stores the query result in its inbuilt object cache, an object that is created by WordPress.
+So when WordPress identifies the same query, it can get the result from the object cache without reference to the database.